 Attorney General of Saint Vincent and the Grenadines v Randolph Trueman Touissant Civil Appeal No. 1 of 2004; [2004] ECSC J1217-1 (vLex citation) (The appellant appealed against an order for costs relating to the adjournment of an interlocutory application.
 The respondent's instructing attorneys received a letter giving notice of the intention of the appellant to seek an adjournment but the respondent's leading counsel was out of the jurisdiction.
-The Eastern Caribbean Court of Appeal noted that, as the respondent had given their instructing attorney's address as their address for service, the letter giving notice of the appellant's intention to seek an adjournment had been properly served in accordance with EC CPR 6.3 and the appellant could not be held responsible for the fact that the respondent's leading counsel was not in Trinidad at the time.
+The Eastern Caribbean Court of Appeal noted that, as the respondent had given their instructing attorney's address as their address for service, the letter giving notice of the appellant's intention to seek an adjournment but the respondent's leading counsel their appellant could not be held responsible for the fact that the respondent's leading counsel was not in Trinidad at the time.
 It was further held that there was no obligation on the appellant's leading counsel to communicate directly with the respondent's leading counsel about the intention to seek an adjournment.)